The most popular questions about Webb targeted at the general interest level.

 Will we image objects in our own solar system?

 Yes!
-Webb will be able to observe the planets at or beyond the orbit of Mars, satellites, comets, asteroids, and Kuiper belt objects.
+Webb is able to observe the planets at or beyond the orbit of Mars, satellites, comets, asteroids, and Kuiper belt objects.
 Many important molecules, ices, and minerals have strong characteristic signatures at the wavelengths Webb can observe.
-Webb will also monitor the weather of planets and their moons.
+Webb can also monitor the weather of planets and their moons.